Moesh-zz/Its-Mine/README.md

 _All arenas MUST meet these requirements._
 - Must have ores, see the Scoring section below.
 - Must have monsters (as they drop food and other useful items).
-- Must have an Ender Chest.
+- Must have an Lectern.
 This is be used as player's menu.
-- Must have at least one Iron Golem
+- Must have at least one Wandering Trader (
 	- Required attributes: Glowing:1b, Invulernable:1b
 	- Can be named whatever you like.
 Can have NoAI on or off, up to you
-	- Example summon command: ```/summon minecraft:iron_golem ~ ~ ~ {Invulnerable:1b,Glowing:1b,CustomNameVisible:1b,NoAI:1b,CustomName:'{"text":"Resupply"}'}```
+	- Example summon command: ```/summon minecraft:wandering_trader ~ ~ ~ {Invulnerable:1b,Glowing:1b,CustomNameVisible:1b,NoAI:1b,CustomName:'{"text":"Resupply"}'}```
 - All arenas must be fully encased by at least one bedrock layer
 	- This make resetting the level very, very quick by avoiding recalculating sky light.
 	- The level should feel oppressive, sky is a bit too comforting.